malczuuu/uiot/uiot-service-accounting/README.md

 # uIoT Accounting Service

-Microservice for resources usage accounting.
+A microservice for resources usage accounting.
 It processes accounting streaming data and serves HTTP API for it.

 | Ports  | Description |
 | ------ | ----------- |